 Suppose that A and B walk in an airport terminal.
-As they pass a schedule board, A thinks that they should check the departure flight information, and informs B of her plan to go to the board and to return to their current location, x.
-We denote the plan to divide and reunite at x as \mathcal{P} .
+As they pass a schedule board, A thinks that they should check the departure flight information and informs B of her plan to go to the board and to return to their current location, x.
+We denote the plan to divide-and-reunite at x as \mathcal{P} .
 For the plan to succeed, A needs to know that B knows the plan \mathcal{P} , and vice versa.
 This, however, is insufficient for coordination.
 B needs to know that A knows that he is privy to \mathcal{P} , otherwise he might not be convinced that A will return to x.
-Furthermore, if the agreement ends here, A may not know that B knows that she knows the plan, and may, therefore not be confident to execute the plan.
+Furthermore, if the agreement ends here, A may not know that B knows that she knows the plan.
 Hence, A needs to know that B knows that she knows the plan.

 The CG may be arrived at verbally, or may be enacted through action.
-E.g., A may signal her intention by pointing toward the schedule board and pointing to their current location x.
-This requires that B be within the range of sight and be looking at A. A needs to see that B is looking at her, and has signaled agreement (e.g., by nodding).
+For example, A may signal her intention by pointing toward the schedule board and pointing to their current location x.
+This requires that B be within the range of sight and be looking at A. A needs to see that B is looking at her and has signaled agreement (e.g., by nodding).
 B needs to see that A sees his nodding.
-Finally A needs to see that B sees that she has seen and acknowledged the plan.
+Finally, A needs to see that B sees that she has seen and acknowledged the plan.